 Staying Young in Menopause - Take Control of Your Body

-Hot flashes, weight gain, mood swings, skin problems, and joint pain are common symptoms for women in menopause.
-Stubborn fat that just won’t go away no matter how much you work out, night sweats, sudden flashes of heat during the day, and muscle and joint pain that leaves you tired are also common in menopause.
-And these can all make you feel older and wearier, and as if you do not have control over your own body.
+Hot flashes, weight gain, mood swings, skin problems, and joint pain are prevalent, common symptoms for women in menopause.
+Stubborn fat that just won’t go away, night sweats, sudden flashes of heat during the day, and muscle and joint pain that cause fatigue are also common menopause symptoms.

-The key to feeling better and younger in menopause is in solving the issue underlying your symptoms – hormonal shifts in your body.
-If you learn how to support your hormonal health, you can find relief from the joint pain, hot flashes, and weight gain you are going through.
-But let’s first look at what is behind these symptoms.
+Feeling younger at any menopausal stage involves solving what triggers your side effects — a hormonal imbalance in your estrogen levels in your body.
+If you learn how to support the baseline of hormonal health, you can find relief from joint pain, hot flashes, and weight fluctuation as you go through the menopause transition.
+But let’s first look at an explanation of these symptoms of menopause.

 Why Do You Feel This Way in Menopause?

 In perimenopause and menopause, every woman goes through hormonal changes.
-If you go to your doctor to check your hormone levels, you will see a decline in sex hormones such as estrogen, testosterone, and progesterone.
-Estrogen decline, in particular, causes most of the various menopause symptoms that women may have.
+If you go to your healthcare provider to check your hormone levels, you will see a decline in female hormones such as estrogen, testosterone, and progesterone.
+Estrogen decline, in particular, is the pathway to various menopause symptoms and a sign that your reproductive years are ending.

-Next, hot flashes and night sweats are perhaps the most common among symptoms of menopause.
-You might wake up in the middle of the night feeling sweaty and warm, or you might feel your body suddenly going hot during the day.
-These also occur because of a decline in estrogen, leaving you frustrated and anxious about what is going on.
+Next, hot flashes and night sweats are perhaps the most common symptoms of menopause.
+Depending on the severity of hot flashes, you might experience a sleep disturbance waking in the middle of the night covered in sweat and perspiration or you might feel your body temperature suddenly going up during the daytime regardless of hot weather.
+These also occur because of a decline in estrogen versus levels in healthy women.
+Management of hot flashes can be a good treatment plan to improve quality of life and end sleep problems for these older women.

-Finally, weight gain in menopause is considered somewhat “normal,” a natural part of getting older.
+Finally, weight gain in menopause can be a natural part of getting older.
 But it is actually hormonal changes that are behind the increase in abdominal fat and total body fat in menopausal women (2).
-Lower estrogen levels make your body hold on to the fat and also burn it more slowly than before.
-This results in weight gain and stubborn belly fat that is difficult to lose.
+Lower estrogen levels make your body hold on to the fat and your metabolism will burn it more slowly than before.
+This results in stubborn belly fat that is difficult to lose.
+Hormonal treatment and other clinical trials may help you progress past the ups and downs of weight fluctuation.

-Find Relief from Joint Pain, Weight Gain, and Hot Flashes in Menopause
+Find Relief from Joint Pain, Weight Changes, and Hot Flashes in Menopause

-Shifts and changes in your sex hormones are very typical during menopause.
+Shifts and changes in your sex hormones and estrogen are very typical symptoms of menopause.
 They are the reason why symptoms like hot flashes, joint pain, and weight gain occur.
-And while prescription drugs could help you level out your estrogen, they do not take into account individual changes in each of the three hormones discussed above.
+And while prescription medication or steroids could help you with estrogen therapy or hormone therapy, they do not take into account individual changes in each of the three hormones (estrogen, progesterone, testosterone) discussed above.

-Changes in diet and lifestyle can help you achieve hormonal balance and feel better in your own body.
-Another effective method involves taking herbal remedies and probiotic supplements.
-Several plants like black cohosh, soy, red clover, and St. John’s wort seem to improve various symptoms of menopause (3).
-Thanks to their ability to adapt to the needs of your body, plants can restore hormonal balance and help you feel younger and happier.
+Changes in your healthy diet and a systematic review of lifestyle factors can help you achieve hormonal balance depending on your medical history.
+Another treatment option involves taking herbal remedies and probiotic supplements.
+Several plants and herbs like black cohosh, soy, red clover, flaxseed, and St. John’s wort seem to improve various symptoms of menopause (3).
+Thanks to their ability to adapt to the needs of your body, plants can make a significant difference in your hormonal balance and ease any irritation for menopausal women.

 Check out these tips that could help you find relief from joint pain, weight gain, and hot flashes.